h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Carry out commissions as an expert, a faculty opponent, or a member of a grading committee
 * Carry out commissions in external research organizations

-* I act as a member on the Program Committee of the SaEroCon Workshop
+* _I act as a member on the Program Committee of the SaEroCon Workshop_
-* I publish and maintain an open source software to support the research community
+* _I publish and maintain an open source software to support the research community_

 ### 3.3 Competency development
 Describe how you used your competency development to do research.
-* I'm currently working to finalize my PhD studies
+* _Working to finalize my PhD studies._

 ## 4 Collaboration with society
 ### 4.1 My ability to produce information about research and to collaborate with the rest of society is very good